arcadiacoin/arcadia-docs/docs/node/macos-build.md

 ```

-Recursively clone paw-node's source code into the paw_build directory
+Recursively clone arcadia-node's source code into the adia_build directory
 ```
- git clone --recursive git@github.com:paw-digital/paw-node.git paw_build
+ git clone --recursive git@github.com:arcadiacoin/arcadia-node.git adia_build
 ```

-Navigate to paw_build directory, export BOOST_ROOT from earlier steps, then compile paw_node.
+Navigate to adia_build directory, export BOOST_ROOT from earlier steps, then compile arcadia_node.
 ```
-cd ~/code/paw_build
+cd ~/code/adia_build
 export BOOST_ROOT=~/code/boost_1_70_0
 cmake -G "Unix Makefiles" .
 make nano_node
-cp nano_node ../paw_node && cd .. && ./paw_node --diagnostics
+cp nano_node ../arcadia_node && cd .. && ./arcadia_node --diagnostics
 ```

-congrats! you should now have a working paw_node executable.
+congrats! you should now have a working arcadia_node executable.

 You can then use this executable to start up a new node using this slightly modified install script:
-Copy paw_node to /usr/local/bin so that it is on your Path and can be called easily from your terminal window.
+Copy arcadia_node to /usr/local/bin so that it is on your Path and can be called easily from your terminal window.
 ```
-sudo cp ./paw_node > /usr/local/bin/paw_node
+sudo cp ./arcadia_node > /usr/local/bin/arcadia_node
-sudo chmod +x /usr/local/bin/paw_node
+sudo chmod +x /usr/local/bin/arcadia_node
 ```

-Then run the abbreviated install script (save the contents as paw-install.sh, copy/pasting directly into a zsh terminal won't work):
+Then run the abbreviated install script (save the contents as arcadia-install.sh, copy/pasting directly into a zsh terminal won't work):
 ```
 #!/bin/sh